-Procedures can range from looking at behaviour and taking blood samples, to carrying out surgery, or creating animal 'models' of arthritis, liver disease or depression.
-Conditions like arthritis can cause pain or distress in humans and will also cause animal suffering.
+Procedures can range from looking at behaviour and taking blood samples to carrying out surgery or creating animal 'models' of arthritis, liver disease or depression.
+Conditions like arthritis can cause pain or distress in humans and will also cause animals to suffer.

 Experimental procedures in the UK are classified as causing 'mild', 'moderate' or 'severe' suffering.
 Although many procedures may be mild, large numbers of animals undergo procedures in the moderate category, and some animals suffer severely.

-So there is no doubt that animals can experience pain and distress as a result of being used in experiments - but there are many other causes of additional suffering that must be acknowledged and dealt with.
+There's no doubt that animals can experience pain and distress as a result of being used in experiments - but there also are many other causes of suffering that must be acknowledged and dealt with.

-One especially important factor is animal housing and care, which can cause problems if the animals' needs are not properly catered for - such as suitable companions, somewhere to hide, and an environment that stimulates natural behaviours.
-If animals are transported between establishments, this can be very stressful; as can being handled, mixed with unfamiliar animals or (in the case of many rodents) even being transferred to a clean cage.
+One especially important factor is animal housing and care, which can cause problems if the animals' needs aren't properly catered for - such as suitable companions, somewhere to hide, and an environment that stimulates their natural behaviours.
+Transport between locations can be very stressful for them, as can being handled, mixed with unfamiliar animals or (in the case of many rodents) even being transferred to a clean cage.

-We aim to ensure that the suffering experienced by animals, due to both experiments and life in the laboratory, is properly recognised and effectively reduced for as long as animal use continues.
-There are many opportunities for reducing any fear, discomfort, pain or distress caused by experimental procedures or other aspects of the animals' lives.
+We aim to ensure that the suffering animals experience - both due to experiments and life in the laboratory - is properly recognised and effectively reduced for as long as animal use continues.
+There are many opportunities for reducing fear, discomfort, pain or distress caused by experimental procedures or other aspects of the animals' lives.
 Much of our work is dedicated to: